History of Haiti: Toussaint Louverture ascendant (1793–1802)

 On 29 August 1793, Sonthonax took the radical step of proclaiming the freedom of the slaves in the north province (with severe limits on their freedom).
 In September and October, emancipation was extended throughout the colony.
 The French National Convention, the first elected Assembly of the First Republic (1792–1804), on 4 February 1794, under the leadership of Maximilien de Robespierre, abolished slavery by law in France and all its colonies.
 The constitution of 1793, which was never applied, and the constitution of 1795, which was put into effect, did both contain an explicit ban on slavery.

 The slaves did not immediately flock to Sonthonax's banner, however.
 Counter-revolutionary planters continued to fight Sonthonax, with support from the British.
 They were joined by many of the free men of color who opposed the abolition of slavery.
 It was not until word of France's ratification of emancipation arrived back in the colony that Toussaint Louverture and his corps of well disciplined, battle-hardened former slaves came over to the French Republican side in early May 1794.
 A change in the political winds in France caused Sonthonax to be recalled in 1796, but not before taking the step of arming the former slaves.

 When the radical revolutionaries in Paris declared war against Spain in January 1793, the Spanish Crown sent its forces in Santo Domingo into battle on the side of the slaves.
 By the end of 1793, Spain controlled most of the north, except British-held Môle-Saint-Nicolas and French-held Le Cap François and Port-de-Paix.
 In 1795, Spain ceded Santo Domingo to France and Spanish attacks on Saint-Domingue ceased.

 In the south, the British suffered a series of defeats at the hands of the mulatto General André Rigaud.
 On 6 October 1794, Rigaud captured Léogane.
-On 26 December 1794, he attacked the British-held Tiburon, routing the British garrison.
+On 26 December 1794, he attacked the British-held Tiburon, routing its garrison.
 In 1798, having lost territory and thousands of men to yellow fever, the British were forced to withdraw.

 In the meantime, Rigaud had set up a mulatto separatist movement in the south.
 In 1799, with the British gone, Toussaint launched an offensive against Rigaud's strongholds.
 As he sent General Dessalines against Grand and Petit Goâve and General Christophe against the mulatto stronghold of Jacmel, American warships bombarded mulatto fortifications and destroyed Rigaud's transport barges.
 Rigaud's forces were overwhelmed and defeated in 1800.

 By 1801, Toussaint was in control of all of Hispaniola, after conquering French Santo Domingo and proclaiming the abolition of slavery there.
 He did not, however, proclaim full independence for the country, nor did he seek reprisals against the country's former white slaveholders, convinced that the French would not restore slavery and "that a population of slaves recently landed from Africa could not attain to civilization by 'going it alone.'"